MabbottLab/MEGneto/ConfigParams.md

                       <summary>Artpadding</summary>
                       Where: fcp_1_TaskEpoching in artifact detection, setting up the cfg to call “ft_artifact_muscle”
                       <br>
-                      Meaning: Often, artifacts start/end a bit later than what is detected by the artifact detection system, thus artifact padding is used to extend the artifact timeperiod on either side
+                      Meaning: Often, artifacts start/end a bit later than what is detected by the artifact detection system, thus artifact padding is used to extend the artifact timeperiod on either side.
+This field is measured in seconds (e.g. 0.1 means you wish to pad with 0.1 seconds on the right and left side).
                     </details>
                   </li>
                 </ul>